mrismanaziz/Reforestation/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.